awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

 **Note**
 You must sign in to the AWS Management Console using credentials associated with the IAM user you created or identified in [Setting Up AWS CodeStar](setting-up.md)\.
 This user must have the **`AWSCodeStarFullAccess`** managed policy attached\.

 1. Choose the AWS Region where you want to create the project and its resources\.
-![\[Choosing the AWS Region where you create the project in AWS CodeStar\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-region.png)

     For information about AWS Regions where AWS CodeStar is available, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codestar_region) in the *AWS General Reference*\.